sNayanathara/Skin-Disease-Detection/README.md

-# hci-model
+# Skin-Disease-Detection
-This is the model for detecting moods
+This is the model for detecting skin diseases